Flying 200 is a sprint race over 200 metres.

 The Origin of the Cycling Term 'Flying 200'

 The term 'flying 200' is commonly used in cycling to refer to a particular event in the sport.
 This event is a time trial, in which the athlete must cycle a distance of 200 meters as quickly as possible.
-This event originated in the United Kingdom in the late 19th century and it was originally known as the 'Flying Quarter Mile'.
+This event originated in the United Kingdom in the late 19th century.

 The event quickly gained popularity and soon spread to other countries, including Australia and the United States.
 By the early 20th century, the event was commonly referred to as the 'Flying 200' in both countries.
 This name was chosen as the distance was usually marked out in meters, rather than yards.